Winipedia/winipedia_utils/README.md

 For each function, class, and method, skeleton tests are created with `NotImplementedError` placeholders for you to implement.

+If you have autosuse fixtures just write and add them to the `tests/base/fixtures` directory.
+They will be automatically discovered, plugged into conftest and used in all tests according to defined scope.
+The filenames in the fixtures folder are just for organisation purposes for your convenience.
+You still have to apply the pytest.fixture decorator to the fixture function and define the scope.
+So a session scoped function defined on function.py will still run as a session scoped fixture.

 ## Configuration Files

 Configuration files are managed automatically by the setup system: